Do you have an idea brewing for a social media campaign?

-So, what’s the most important part of building a social media campaign?
+What is the most important part of building a successful social media campaign

 Planning.
 Hands down.

-Not just planning prior to the campaign, but planning that will be consistently molded throughout the campaign and even when it’s finished.
+Not just planning prior to the social media marketing campaign, but planning that will be consistently optimised throughout the campaign and even when it's finished.

-Campaign planning is not always an easy task!
-It’s not only strategic in nature but is also largely creative in forming ideas and building content.
-There are moving parts to each campaign such as team members, timelines, guidelines and branding elements - each serving as an element to support or obstruct your campaign.
+Planning social media campaigns is not always an easy task!
+It's not only strategic in nature but is also largely creative in forming ideas and building social media content.
+There are moving parts, such as team members, timelines, guidelines, and branding elements - each serving as an element to support or obstruct your campaign.

-Get serious about your campaign planning by putting pen to paper, so to speak, towards the preparation, execution, and assessment of each campaign.
+Get serious about your social media marketing campaign planning by putting pen to paper, so to speak, towards the preparation, execution, and assessment of each campaign.
 Ask intentional and productive questions that will lead to a sharper vision and more positive results!